-^{}There will be a late bus on Tuesday, Wednesday, andThursday afternoons.
+^{}There will be a late bus as needed.
 The bus will depart at 4:00.
 If you plan on riding the LATE BUS home, please sign up in the Main Office before 2:30.
 The late bus is ONLY for students who are staying for a supervised activity.